Sip, Savor, Seduce: Best Aphrodisiac Wines

 A Decadent Finale: Cabernet Sauvignon and Dark Chocolate

 The final act must be dark chocolate.
 Why?
-Because dark chocolate releases dopamine—the pleasure chemical—in our brain.
+Because dark chocolate releases dopamine, the pleasure chemical, in our brain.
 To make it a showstopper, you need a red wine that is just as rich.

-The Wine: Cabernet Sauvignon.
-Specifically, a warm-climate Cab (like from Napa Valley or Australia) that is full-bodied with notes of blackcurrant and cedar.
+The Wine:Â Cabernet Sauvignon.
+Specifically, a warm-climate Cab (like from Napa Valley or Australia) that is full-bodied with notes of blackcurrant and cedar can boost testosterone levels and enhance sexual desire.

 Does wine actually work as an aphrodisiac?